MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 You don't get any output.

+### How do I use grep?

+I use grep a lot when I am looking through logs files for certain error messages, or when I only want the logs for a certain date and time.
+There are lots of applications of grep, but lof parsing is a common system administrator task.

 # >> and > (output redirect)

 Let's say we want to create a new file with the output of the grep command we ran above?
 We can use an output redirect.